guardian/frontend/docs/deployment-errors.md

 ```

 - The deployment process is attempting to scale down, but this would leave the autoscaling group empty.
-- You need to re-deploy this project.
+- You need to re-deploy this project, Eg. `gu deploy --code -n <project>`

 ```
 java.lang.RuntimeException Autoscaling group does not have the capacity to deploy current max = 2 - desired max = 4 Show exception details
 ```

-- A previous deployment has failed to scale down the infrastructure.
+- A previous deployment or autoscale action has failed to scale down the infrastructure.
 - You need to scale down the autoscale group so it's got room to add your servers, Eg, `gu groups update <group> 3 3 6`

 ```